Jun 9, 2022, 7:49:27 AM CDT Jun 20, 2024, 10:48:26 AM CDT

 • Kiddie pools

-• Swimming pool covers
+• On top of swimming pool covers

 6. Having more adults around does not lower the risk of drowning – in fact, it's often the opposite.